What is a will writer?

 What is a Licensed Probate Practitioner?

-A Licensed Probate Practitioner is a good alternative to a solicitor when dealing with a grant of probate, especially if you aren't expecting it to be a complex process.
-Just like the will writers, they're an expert alternative to solicitors.
+A Licensed Probate Practitioner can be a good alternative to a solicitor when applying for a grant of probate, especially if the estate is not expected to be particularly complex.
+Like will writers, they offer specialist expertise in a specific area.

-Whichever expert you choose for your will writing, or your probate process, it's important to consider what matters most to you and compare carefully.
-Speak to different legal professionals, and do your research.
-At the end of drafting your will, you'll feel relieved and confident that your future is in good hands.
+Whichever professional you choose for will writing or probate, it is important to think about what matters most to you and compare your options carefully.
+Speak to different legal professionals, ask questions, and do your research before making a decision.